The Importance Of Socializing Your Assistance Or Therapy Dog To Kids

 Your goal is to teach your dog to handle these swings in emotions and energy in stride and to also control their own energy state while a child can be experiencing a very different one.

 As with other socialization, you'll want to do your best to control the environment while your dog experiences kids for the first few times.
 Since you'll be around kids, this can be easier said than done and you may find having an extra adult around to manage the kids helpful while you focus on your puppy.

 Reason #1 - Kids are loud

-I'm not here to say one is better then the other but if quite is all your dog knows, imagine their surprise when they're introduced to kids for the first time.
+I'm not here to say one is better than the other but if quiet is all your dog knows, imagine their surprise when they're introduced to kids for the first time.
 Being in an environment that is loud can be overwhelming, especially if the stimuli are standing right in your face screaming.